 Statistical theory and methods for optimizing quality and minimizing costs: classical and recently developed on-line methods and Taguchi's off-line quality and robust designs.
 Prerequisites: STA 580.

 Principles of sampling; simple random sampling; stratified random sampling; systematic sampling; cluster sampling; sample size determination; ratio and regression estimates; comparisons among the designs.
-Prerequisites: STA 382.
+Prerequisites: STA 282 or 382 or 392; or graduate standing.

 Time Series Forecasting

-Introduction to basis timer series forecasting techniques.
-Topics include forecasting, Box-Jenkins models, time series regression, exponential smoothing, and transfer function models Prerequisites: STA 580.
+Introduction to basic time series forecasting techniques.
+Topics include forecasting, basic stochastic models, time series regression, stationary and nonstationary models.
+Prerequisite: STA 580.

 Data Mining Techniques I

-Supervised data mining techniques for analyzing large and high dimensional data.
-Topics include data mining strategy, data processing, predictive modeling techniques, model assessment and comparison.
-This course has been approved for offering in a distance learning format.
-Prerequisites: STA 580 or graduate standing.
+Data mining techniques for analyzing large and high dimensional data.
+Topics include data mining strategy, exploratory analysis, predictive modeling techniques, model assessment and comparison.
+Prerequisite: STA 580 or graduate standing.

 Six Sigma: Foundations and Techniques for Green Belts

-Six Sigma problem solving strategy for continuous improvements.
+Six Sigma problem solving strategy for continuous improvement.
 Topics include DMAIC and PDSA strategies and applications, tools and statistical techniques used in the strategies.
-Prerequisites: STA 282 or 382; or graduate standing.
+Prerequisites: STA 282 or 382 or 392; or graduate standing.

 Subject matter not included in regular courses.
 May be taken for credit more than once, total credit not to exceed 6 hours.
 Prerequisite: permission of the instructor.